A Shocking Treatment For Suicidal Depression

 The doctor pulls the lever to release a major explosion of electricity that shocks the body and causes the patient lying on the table to scream and writhe in pain.

-You can imagine then when recently I was visiting with a friend and she mentioned Electroconvulsive therapy or ECT as a therapy for mental illnesses such as suicidal Depression and Bipolar Disorder I was a little surprised.
+You can imagine then when recently I was visiting with a friend and she mentioned Electroconvulsive therapy or ECT as a therapy for mental illnesses such as suicidal Depression and Bipolar Disorder.

 However, my interest was piqued and I began to research this treatment known as Electroconvulsive therapy or ECT.